micromata/Baumeister/README.md

 ### Including static files from dependencies

 Sometimes you need to copy static files from an npm package to your project.
 This may be fonts or JavaScript files you need to include via a seperate `<script>` tag.
 To handle that you just have to include the files in the `includeStaticFiles` section of your `package.json`.
-Please not that glob pattern macthing is supported over here.
+Please note that glob pattern matching is supported over here.

 ```
 "includeStaticFiles": [